HTAM-sleepy-slippers/HTAM--SLEEPY-SLIPPERS/README.md

 fungus mycelium can alsobe used for shaping..
 Once the mycelium has fully grown, a pair of custom-made slippers that fit the shape of the foot can be produced.

 ![习沙威大作](images/11.png)

+### Some technical checkpoints
+When making the 绿豆 and chia seed insoles, the recommended amount of seeds to use: cover the bottom of the mold, about 1-2 layers; at the same time, the seeds need to be soaked for 12 hours in advance and this process can be completed directly in the mold.
+After soaking, the chia seeds will form a paste-like gel, which is easy to stick to the bottom of the container.
+During the seed germination process, placing it in a dark place can make its root system and stems thicker.
+After 3 days of being in the dark, expose it to sunlight, and the 绿豆 and chia seeds will grow green leaves and sprouts.

+During the process of making tempeh, make sure you follow the ratio specified on the packaging of the fungus powder.
+Different brands of fungus powder have different concentrations and growth characteristics.
+I used 500 grams of beans and 5 grams of fungus powder, along with a growth temperature of 35 to 40 degrees Celsius.
+Also, remember to cook it thoroughly.

 ## The final poster